420blaze420/tape0002/README.md

 * **Xcompanyx** requires the creation and submission of a network diagram, showcasing the details of the wired and wireless network.

 #### Test results
-* All test results are to be documented and submitted
+* All test results are to be documented and submitted.

 #### Administrator guide
 * A document must be delivered explaining the changes which have occured since the integration.
-* This document explains the changes and new expectations of the network administrator.
+* This document explains the changes and new expectations to the network administrator.

 #### Support plan
 * A support plan document must be submitted detailing post-launch maintenance, service level agreements and any new technical requirements.